OceanBioME/OceanBioME.jl/paper/paper.md

 On top of this, we added particles modelling the growth of sugar kelp which are free-floating and advected by the flow, and carbon dioxide exchange from the air.
 A key advantage of writing ``OceanBioME.jl`` in Julia is that it offers accessibility similar to high-level languages such as Python, with the speed of languages like C and Fortran and built-in parallelism.
 This means that models can be run significantly faster than the equivalent in other high-level languages.
-``OceanBioME.jl`` can run on GPUs, allowing the above model (1 km × 1 km × 100 m with 64 × 64 × 16 grid points) to simulate 10 days of evolution in about 30 minutes of computing time.](eady_example.png)
+``OceanBioME.jl`` can run on GPUs, allowing the above model (1 km × 1 km × 100 m with 64 × 64 × 16 grid points) to simulate 10 days of evolution in about 30 minutes of computing time on an Nvidia P100 GPU.](eady_example.png)

 A key metric for the validity of biogeochemical systems is the conservation of elements such as carbon and nitrogen in the system.
 We therefore continuously test the implemented models in a variety of simple scenarios (i.e. isolated, with/without air-sea flux, with/without sediment) to ensure basic conservations are fulfilled, and will continue to add tests for any new models.